So you rent a property in Qld Australia and for whatever reason, you need now to break your lease and wondering what’s involve.

 That’s really up to you, but give as much notice as possible.
 The more notice you give the more time the property manager or landlord has time to find a new tenant.
 We find that we need around 2 weeks to find a new tenant that qualifies, but it also depends on the time of year and it may take over 4 weeks to do this so you need to move fast because the tenant breaking the lease still has to pay the rent until the new tenant takes over and that can add up to a lot of money.

 Here in Qld once they do make an offer that’s accepted it’s usually just 30 days until they settle.
 They also need to have finance approved.
 So it’s best to not give notice you are leaving until finance is approved.
 Which takes around 14 to 21 days.
-My advice though is to get a pre-approval from a bank this way you can make an offer knowing your finance will be approved, but also allows you to give notice a little sooner too.
+My advice though is to get a pre-approval from a bank this way you can make an offer knowing your finance will be approved.
+But also allows you to give notice a little sooner too.
+You can read here about getting a pre approval.

 Unfortunately, people break up.
 Often one partner will move out.
 But they have signed a lease which is a legally binding agreement, so they are still liable for the rent.
 Either the tenant who stays needs to cover the cost of the rent or both parties need to leave.

-If one is staying a new lease needs to be signed to remove the vacating partner from the lease and legal obligation.
-It’s very common for one to stay and get a housemate, but you need to realise this house mate needs to be an approved applicant by the property manager or landlord.
+If one is staying a new lease needs to be sign to remove the vacating partner from the lease and legal obligation.
+It’s very common for one to stay and get a housemate.
+But you need to realise this house mate needs to be an approved applicant by the property manager or landlord.

 Of course there are other reasons for a tenant to need to break lease but the above are the top 3 most common that we see.